Adrian-Nazare/Algorithms-I-Coursera-Princeton-/README.md

 # Algorithms-I-Coursera-Princeton-
 Data structures, sorting, and searching algorithms, with emphasis on applications and scientific performance analysis of Java implementations.

-This repository consists of the working folders that I used throughout the completion of this course.
+This repository consists of the java files that I worked on, alongside the zipped project folders that contain the dependencies and libraries provided by the course.

 My own work: